Development Roadmap

 vProgs (Phased Rollout)

-- Phase 2 – Synchronous Composability: Cross-vProg atomic transactions, concise witness mechanism, prover market infrastructure, and the full computation DAG.
+- Phase 2 – Synchronous Composability (step 4): Meta-program for orchestrating user-deployed guests, cross-vProg atomic transactions, concise witnesses, prover market, and the full computation DAG.

 Development Phases